vivieli77/vivsdivs/_posts/2020-08-01-an-ultimate-guide-to-oat-milk.md

 Essentially, you'll want to **optimize the cold environment** while making oat milk to avoid the onset of gelatinization.
 For me, this optimization looks like refrigerating all ingredients for at least a couple hours before blending and straining—especially the water and sweetener (I use three soaked medjool dates).
 In a similar vein, I keep my blending duration to a minimum: 5-10 second increments, with 10 seconds of "rest time" for the blades in between.
 I strain as quickly as possible to get my milk back in the fridge, and I also cool my hands down with ice water before working.

 That's it!
 Really.
 You can play with the thickness by changing the ratio of oats to water (though I'd say to proceed with caution—adjust this little by little).
-Achieving smooth, creamy, amd fully non-slimy oat milk was truly a cathartic experience for me.
+Achieving smooth, creamy, and fully non-slimy oat milk was truly a cathartic experience for me.
 However, despite the satisfaction of this success, I continued to look beyond and climb to new heights.
 Next stop: flavored milk!
 <br>
 <br>
 <h2 class="subtitle">Flavored milk</h2>